francesco-innocenti/Neuro_AI_Papers/README.md

 ## The Thousand Brains Theory
+The Thousand Brains Theory is a neocortical theory of intelligence developed by Jeff Hawkins and his team at [Numenta](https://numenta.com/), a research company dedicated to understanding the neocortex and applying its principles to machine intelligence.
+The theory can be seen as an updated version of Hawkins' "Hierarchical Temporal Memory", which is popularly explained in Hawkins' (2004) first book [On Intelligence](https://numenta.com/resources/on-intelligence/).
+The resources below are roughly arranged in reverse chronological order, from the most recent, but I'd suggest starting from the last paper to get a better sense of how the theory has developed.

-[A Thousand Brains: A New Theory of Intelligence](https://numenta.com/a-thousand-brains-by-jeff-hawkins)
+[A Thousand Brains: A New Theory of Intelligence](https://numenta.com/a-thousand-brains-by-jeff-hawkins) by Hawkins (2021)

+This is the popular book explaining the theory in non-technical terms.

 [A thousand brains: toward biologically constrained AI](https://doi.org/10.1007/s42452-021-04715-0) by Hole & Ahmad (2021)